Darren-Choo/SC1015-DataSci-AI_Python/README.md

 - Handling datasets with missing and irrelevant data.
 - Learnt new visualisation techniques like missingno library.
 - Learnt to apply K-fold cross-validation to increase the accuracy of our models.
-- Learnt new regression models like random forest and eXtreme gradient boosting regression
+- Learnt new regression models like random forest and eXtreme gradient boosting regression.

 ## References
 - https://worldhappiness.report/